-The Ventura County Community College District's Emergency Notification Plan consists of a series of emergency notification applications that allow each college to notify the campus community in the event of an existing emergency, under Board Administrative Procedure 3515.
-The District's emergency plan adheres to Incident Command System guidelines and includes operating status parameters, incident priorities and performance expectations, shelter-in-place and evacuation guidelines, and local contingency and continuity planning requirements.
+The Ventura County Community College Emergency Notification Plan District's consists of a series of emergency notification applications that allow each College to notify the campus community in the event of an emergency, under existina Board Administrative Procedure 3515.
+The District's plan adheres to Incident emeraencv Command System guidelines and includes operating status parameters. incident priorities and performance expectations, shelter-in-place and evacuation guidelines, local contingency and continuity and planning requirements.
 Each college has an Emergency Team consisting of members whose training complies with Federal Emergency Management Agency (FEMA) guidelines.
 Teams perform yearly exercises and recreate possible emergencies that could affect each campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
 All notification systems are tested on a regular basis, typically once during spring break and again in conjunction with the Great California Shakeout, which occurs in October.

 When it is determined that an emergency exists, causing an immediate threat to the campus, the first responders to the scene are usually the VCCCD Police Department, along with local law enforcement and emergency personnel.
 They respond and work together to manage the incident.
 Depending on the nature of the incident, other departments and other local or federal agencies may also be involved in responding to the incident.
 Meanwhile, without delay, the Campus Incident Commander (CIC) or Chief of Police will activate the Emergency Operations Center and begin the process of assessing the emergency with information provided by first responders, to determine if the situation requires the immediate notification of the campus community.
-The CIC or Chief of Police will determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to, college police officers, the Chief of Police, or local law enforcement who respond through mutual aid memoranda), compromise the efforts to assist a victim or contain, respond to, or otherwise mitigate the emergency.
+The CIC or Chief of Police will determine the content of the notification and initiate the notification system. unless issuing a notification will, in the judgment of the first responders (including, but not limited to, college police officers, the Chief of Police, or local law enforcement who respond through mutual aid memoranda), compromise the efforts to assist a victim or contain, respond to, or otherwise mitigate the emergency.

-If it is determined that the emergency is of sufficient gravity as to require campus notification, the CIC or Chief of Police will activate one or more of the notification systems described below, depending upon the type and severity of the incident.
+If it is determined that the emergency is of sufficient gravity as to require campus notification. the Campus Incident Commander or Chief of Police will activate one or more of the notification systems described below, depending upon the type and severity of the incident.
 The Chief of Police is also authorized to initiate a mass notification alert.
 Content is based upon the nature of the incident; templates have been developed for several scenarios to assist in immediate response.
 Notification is also made to the local Office of Emergency Services, through the Police Services office or designee.

 General information about the emergency response and evacuation procedures for campuses are publicized each year as part of the VCCCD's Jeanne Clery Act compliance efforts, and that information is available on the VCCCD Police Department's webpages.
-The VCCCD Police Department has the responsibility of responding to and summoning the necessary resources to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation.
-In addition, the VCCCD Police
+The Department VCCCD Police has the responsibility of responding to and summoning the necessary resources to mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation. addition, the VCCCD Police Department has a responsibility to respond to such incidents to determine if the situation does in fact pose a threat to the community.
+If that is the case, Federal Law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.